 What you'll learn

-Learn sustainable sewing and creative upcycling with our sewing and textiles short courses in Sydney!
+Reimagine your wardrobe and sew more sustainably with our sewing and textiles short courses in Sydney!

-You will complete at least two original projects, such as transforming old jeans into a sturdy tote bag or reworking fabric scraps into a colourful cushion cover or wall hanging.
-Along the way, you will explore zero-waste practices you can continue at home, making your sewing more sustainable and resourceful.
+You’ll complete at least two original pieces, such as reworking old jeans into a tote bag or transforming fabric scraps into a cushion cover or wall hanging.
+Along the way, you’ll develop approaches to sewing that are more resourceful and mindful, with techniques you can continue using at home.

 Learning outcomes

-• Design and complete multiple upcycled sewing projects.
+- Designing and completing multiple upcycled sewing projects

 Course content

-What will be covered in this upcycling sewing course?
+What will be covered in this Sustainable Sewing course course?

-• Planning and starting your first upcycled project using techniques such as patchworking, appliqué, and fabric slashing.
+- Planning and starting an upcycled project using techniques such as patchworking, appliqué, and fabric slashing

-• Exploring creative options for a second project, combining fabrics, pattern making, piecing, and finishing seams.
+- Developing a second project, combining fabrics, pattern making, piecing, and finishing seams

-• Applying zero-waste sewing strategies and decorative finishing techniques, including trims, buttons, and stitching.
+- Applying zero-waste sewing strategies and decorative finishing techniques

-• Finalising and presenting projects, sharing feedback, and learning sustainable sewing habits to continue upcycling at home.
+- Finalising and presenting projects, and developing approaches to continue upcycling at home

 Intended audience